Debojit-mitra/You-See/README.md

 ![You See Logo](screenshots/logo.webp)

-### This Android application allows users to stream anime, movies, series, and Asian dramas.
-It is built using Java and Android Studio.
+### You See is an Android application designed for streaming anime, movies, series, and Asian dramas.
+Built with Java and Android Studio, it offers a user-friendly interface inspired by saikou.
 ### **Note**: This app is currently under development and is not completed.
 It may contain bugs and incomplete features.

 ## Features

-- Browse a vast library of anime, movies, series, and Asian dramas.
+- **Vast Library**: Explore an extensive collection of anime, movies, series, and Asian dramas.
-- Stream content seamlessly on your Android device.
+- **Seamless Streaming**: Enjoy smooth streaming on your Android device.
-- Search for specific titles or browse by categories.
+- **Search & Browse**: Find specific titles or browse through various categories effortlessly.
-- Save your favorite shows and movies for later viewing.
+- **Favorites**: Save your favorite shows and movies for easy access later.
-- UI insipired from ***saikou***

 ## APIs Used

-- [Consumet API](https://github.com/consumet/api.consumet.org): Provides primary data for the app.
+- **[Consumet API](https://github.com/consumet/api.consumet.org)**: The primary data provider for the app.

 ## Data Sources

-- MyDramaList: Used for listing Asian dramas.
+- **MyDramaList**: Source for listing Asian dramas.
-- TMDb: Utilized for movies and series information.
+- **TMDb (The Movie Database)**: Provides information for movies and series.
-- MyAnimeList: Used for Anime details.
+- **MyAnimeList**: Source for detailed anime information.

 ## Screenshots